About This Chapter

 3. Chapbook: Definition & Examples

 Read about one of literature's smallest books/pamphlets and explore the specific design benefits of this shorter form.
-Test your understanding with a quiz.
+Afterwards, test your understanding with a quiz.

 4. Idyll in Poetry: Definition & Examples